-To coincide with the launch of Peter Harris and Shirley Reiff Howarth's new book, A CELEBRATION OF CORPORATE ART Programs WORLDWIDE, Bonhams is holding an exhibition in their impressive new galleries at 101 New Bond Street of works of art and paintings on loan from leading corporate collections from across Europe.
+To coincide with the launch of Peter Harris and Shirley Reiff Howarth's new book, A CELEBRATION OF CORPORATE ART PROGRAMMES WORLDWIDE, Bonhams is holding an exhibition in their impressive new galleries at 101 New Bond Street of works of art and paintings on loan from leading corporate collections from across Europe.

 The exhibition, which runs from 13th – 24th January, will provide the chance to see works by major artists not usually on view to the public.
-The exhibition includes works by some of the 20th century's most recognized artists including Picasso, Magritte and Delvaux, and also showcases a fascinating selection of contemporary art and sculpture including work by Tracey Emin, Cornelia Parker and Rineke Dijkstra.
+The exhibition includes works by some of the 20th century's most recognised artists including Picasso, Magritte and Delvaux, and also showcases a fascinating selection of contemporary art and sculpture including work by Tracey Emin, Cornelia Parker and Rineke Dijkstra.

 The exhibition has been kindly supported by sponsors Willis, the leading insurance brokers, and world renowned fine art shippers and handlers Momart.